 - For brushing up on everything they learnt during class

-If you're struggling with calculus, algebra, geometry, or statistics, you can find plenty of resources online.
+If you're struggling with calculus, algebra, geometry, or statistics for example, you can find plenty of resources online.

 There are so many free online tutoring resources.